Free Walking Tour Berlin

 Economic Repercussions

-The fall of the Berlin Wall also had significant economic consequences.
-East Germany underwent a difficult transition from a planned economy to a market economy, which resulted in job losses and economic disparities.
-However, the reunification of Germany eventually led to economic growth and integration.
+The breaking of the wall also led to a lot of economic impacts.
+East Germany experienced transition economy that includes changes from a planned economy to a market economy especially after the fall of the Berlin Wall; characterized by job losses and economic difference.
+But the fact is that the reunification of Germany has paved to economic growth and integration in the country.

 Conclusion